 - Add some coffee, Cognac, or amaretto to this budino al cioccolato for a fun twist.

-- Create a layered pudding by dividing the pudding and adding dark chocolate to one half, and white chocolate to the other half.
-Layer the dessert in the glass jars or bowls, allowing the first layer to cool enough before adding the second contrasting layer.
+- Create a layered pudding by dividing the pudding and adding dark chocolate to one half and white chocolate to the other half.
+Layer the dessert in glass jars or bowls.
+Let the first layer cool before adding the second layer.
 Repeat as many layers as you wish.

 🥫 Storage

-Budino al cioccolato can be stored in single serving jars or bowls, covered tightly with plastic wrap, in the refrigerator for up to 3 days.
+You can store Budino al cioccolato in single serving jars or bowls.
+Just cover them tightly with plastic wrap.
+Keep them in the refrigerator for up to 3 days.
 Leave off any toppings such as whipped cream until you are about to serve your individual puddings.

 📗 Related Recipes